Pakistan: What's behind child sexual abuse incidents in madrasas | DW | 29.06.2021

 Religious parties and clerics assert that madrasas are the target of defamation by NGOs and secular organizations.

-A torrent of criticism has been unleashed by some elements against religious schools but in reality, sexual assaults rarely happen in such places, Jalil Uddin, leader of Jamiat Ulema Islam, disputed.
+A torrent of criticism has been unleashed by some elements against religious schools but in reality, sexual assaults rarely happen in such places, Jalal Uddin, leader of Jamiat Ulema Islam, disputed.

 Mohammad Nazir Farooqui, who belongs to Maroof ul Quran madrasa in Islamabad, said that there is a strict system of accountability and that it is wrong to think that such incidents are widespread.